On this page

 Personal protective equipment (PPE) is not currently recommended as a preventive measure against coronavirus (COVID-19) for hospitality workers or for healthy individuals.
 The most important measure is proper handwashing, cleaning and physical distancing.

-If gloves are worn as part of routine food preparation, this practice should be continued together with the usual food safety requirements.
+If PPE (such as gloves) are worn as part of routine food preparation, this practice should be continued together with the usual food safety requirements.

 Does my employer need to consult with me about safe work practices?